-- 1. For school-based invoices received at the home office, the CFO will email to school-based directors of operations (DO) by each Tuesday. - 2.
+- 1. For school-based invoices received at the home office, the CFO will email to school-based directors of operations (DOs) by each Tuesday. - 2.
 The DO opens all mail addressed to director of operations or campus-based accounts payable. - 3.
-The DO scans all invoices received by mail and downloads all invoices received by email, including those from CFO.

-- 4. For campus-based invoices, the DO verifies that goods and services were received. - 5.
+The DO scans all invoices received by mail and downloads all invoices received by email, including those from the CFO. - 4.
+For campus-based invoices, the DO verifies that goods and services were received. - 5.
 The DO codes and approves all invoices through Quatrro's Check Request form. - 6.
 The DO puts all check requests in a weekly accounts-payable batch and sends to Quatrro every Wednesday.
 If any questions arise, the firm sends a list of queries to the CFO to answer. - 7.
 Once all queries are answered, Quatrro enters all check requests in the accounting software.
 This loads into Quatrro's payment platform, QPort. - 8.
-The DO logs into the QPort portal and selects invoices to pay from the campus-based account by Friday at 10 a.m. - 9.
-The DO, CFO, CEO, and chief of staff receive the list of selected and verified checks to review via email. - 10.
-The CFO logs into the QPort portal and approves payments of the invoices selected from the campus account by Friday at 12 p.m. - 11.
+The DO logs into the QPort portal and selects invoices to pay from the campus-based account by 10 a.m.
+Friday. - 9.
+The DO, CFO, CEO, and chief of staff (COS) receive the list of selected and verified checks to review via email. - 10.
+The CFO logs into the QPort portal and approves payments of the invoices selected from the campus account by noon Friday. - 11.
 Quatrro receives email notification of the created check batch and prints and mails the checks as directed on the request form.

 ReGeneration Schools maintains two (2) sets of checks.
-One set of checks is maintained in a locked cabinet in the ReGeneration Accounting Office.
-This set of checks is only used for payments that must be paid right away.
-The other set of checks is maintained at Quatrro.
+One set is maintained in a locked cabinet in the ReGeneration accounting office.
+This set is used for invoices that must be paid right away.
+The other set is maintained at Quatrro.
 A check is generated through the accounting software by Quatrro.
 The CFO applies a digital signature on the checks of the CEO.

-Stacey Shells (CEO), Matt Walter (CFO), and Elissa Klein (chief of staff) are authorized check signers.
-Each can individually sign checks of amounts up to \$25,000, although dual signatures are preferred in all cases.
-Dual signatures are preferred for all checks and required for checks in excess of \$25,000.
+The CEO, CFO, and COS are authorized check-signers.
+Each can individually sign checks for up to \$25,000, although dual signatures are preferred in all cases.
+Dual signatures are preferred for all checks and required for checks over \$25,000.

 Paid invoices are stored electronically in the accounting system.
 Quatrro mails the check for payment to the vendor.
 The bank statement is reviewed monthly online by the CFO.
-All bank accounts are reconciled to the general ledger on a monthly basis by Quatrro and reviewed by the CFO.
+All bank accounts are reconciled to the general ledger monthly by Quatrro and reviewed by the CFO.